How can I fix the error “Only size-1 arrays can be converted to Python scalars”?

 TypeError: only size-1 arrays can be converted to Python scalars

-In order to convert a NumPy array of float values to integer values, we can instead use the following code:
+In order to convert the NumPy array of float values defined previously to integer values, we can instead use the following code:

 #convert array of float values to integer values